 Pursue Graduate or Professional School

+Graduate School is an advanced program of study beyond an undergraduate or bachelor's degree.
 Making decisions about graduate or professional school can be difficult.
 Located in this section are some tools and things to consider as you navigate what, when, where, and whether or not graduate or professional school is the best career decision for you.

 It is important to note that not all reasons for going to graduate school are good reasons